-One of the most important parts of the Thanksgiving feast is the wine choice.
-With so many different flavors on the menu—and some that you only make once a year, selecting wines to partner up with all of the flavors might be made easier by a little advice.
+One of the most daunting tasks of preparing for a Thanksgiving feast is choosing the wine.
+However, with so many different flavors on the menu, selecting wines to partner with all the classic dishes might be easier with a bit of guidance.

-The big question: Which wines go with a variety of tastes, textures, flavors, and aromas that uniquely present themselves on Thanksgiving Day.
-Should you choose one wine to carry you from appetizers through desserts, or should you opt for several wines to accent the various dishes?
+The big question: Which wines go with the variety of tastes, textures, flavors, and aromas that uniquely present themselves on Thanksgiving Day?
+Can one wine carry you from appetizers through desserts, or should you opt for several wines to accent the various dishes?
 The choice is entirely up to you, though there are some tried-and-true pairings to get you started.

-Keep in mind that whether you are hosting five or 50 guests this Thanksgiving, you don’t have to drop a bundle to offer a lovely selection of wines.
-There are many well-received, well-rated value wines that you can obtain for $10 or less.
+Keep in mind that whether you are hosting five or 50 guests at Thanksgiving, you don’t have to drop a bundle to offer a lovely selection of wines.
+There are many well-received, well-rated value wines available for $10 or less.

 Thanksgiving Wine Pairings

-Riesling: A white wine that can either be bone dry or fairly sweet; excellent with any dishes that are spicy, salty or sweet.
-Whether from Alsace, Germany or Washington – Riesling wines are a top pick for a white wine for pairing with Thanksgiving dinner.
-Riesling’s innate flavors of apple, apricot and honey and its clarifying acidity give it a significant pairing edge with the likes of sweet potatoes, turkey meat, and spice-laden or herb-filled stuffing.
+- Riesling: This white wine can either be quite dry or fairly sweet, and it's excellent with spicy, salty, or sweet foods.
+Whether from Alsace, Germany, or Washington, riesling wines are a top pick for a Thanksgiving dinner.
+Riesling’s natural flavors of apple, apricot, and honey, and its clarifying acidity give it a significant pairing edge with the likes of sweet potatoes, turkey, and spiced or herb-filled stuffing.

-Gewurztraminer: This white wine tends to have aromatic gusto and spicy palate appeal that give it a solid standing with turkey and gravy, bringing out the best in both.
+- Gewürztraminer: Simply delicious, this white wine tends to have aromatic gusto and spicy palate appeal.
+Gewürztraminer makes a solid standing with turkey and gravy, bringing out the best in both.

-Sauvignon Blanc: This crisp white wine is known for its citrus-based flavors that can be surrounded by herb or mineral undertones, making it a prime pairing candidate for turkey and mashed potatoes.
+- Sauvignon Blanc: Known for its citrusy flavor with herbal or mineral undertones, this crisp white is a prime pairing candidate for turkey and mashed potatoes.

-Albarino and Viognier: While they may not boast the best initial name recognition of say, Chardonnay, these white wine varieties offer the perfect opportunity to shake up the Thanksgiving table and take your guests on a little wine adventure while still maintaining perfect pairing power.
+- Albariño and Viognier: While they may not boast the name recognition of, chardonnay, these whites offer the perfect opportunity to shake up the Thanksgiving table.
+You'll take your guests on a little wine adventure while maintaining excellent pairing power.

 Top Thanksgiving Reds

-Zinfandel: A fuller bodied red wine that ups the intensity from a pinot noir but still maintain a balancing effect on many traditional Thanksgiving side dishes.
-This would be a great wine pick for those looking for a heartier red wine with the capacity to accommodate spice, bitter and sweet flavor profiles.
+- Zinfandel: A fuller bodied red, zinfandel is more intense than pinot noir and balances many traditional Thanksgiving side dishes.
+It's a great wine pick for those looking for a heartier red with the capacity to accommodate spicy, bitter, and sweet flavor profiles.

-Syrah/Shiraz: The Syrah grape can bring a spicy edge or a meaty character to the table, often increasing the complexity while graciously handling the cornucopia of flavors in a traditional Thanksgiving meal.
-The prevalent peppery notes of Syrah partner well with the herb-infused stuffing and both the white and dark turkey meat.
+- Syrah: The syrah (or shiraz) grape can bring a spicy edge or a meaty character to the table.
+It's more complex, but graciously bows the cornucopia of flavors at a traditional Thanksgiving meal.
+The prevalent peppery notes of syrah partner well with herb-infused stuffing and both white and dark turkey meat.

-Beaujolais Nouveau: A light, fruity red wine from the Gamay grape that goes quite well with turkey and all the fixings.
-This wine is released from France on the third Thursday of November, just in time to highlight your Thanksgiving feast.
+- Beaujolais Nouveau: A light, fruity red wine from the gamay grape, it goes quite well with turkey and all the fixings.
+This wine is released from France on the third Thursday of November, just in time to join you for your Thanksgiving feast.

-Rose and Sherry: Along with the sparkling wine category, these are also worthy of consideration for Thanksgiving wine pairing potential.
-They all provide a capable go-between for those that are not firmly camped in either the red or white wine trenches.
-If you are considering a sparkling wine you can choose one labeled as “extra dry” –which will offer a touch more fruit flavor than a "brut."
-As for rose wines, a drier selection will be the most versatile for pairing with virtually any part of the Thanksgiving feast.
+Rosé and sherry are worthy of consideration for Thanksgiving dinner.
+Along with sparkling wines, they provide a capable go-between for those not firmly camped in either the red or white wine trenches.
+When considering a sparkling wine, choose one labeled "extra dry," which will offer a touch more fruit flavor than a "brut."
+As for rosé wines, a drier selection will be the most versatile for pairing with virtually any part of the Thanksgiving feast.